eliasrosales88/Nodepop_avanzado/README.md

   - Send in the body of the request **key:** token **value:** HEADER.PAYLOAD.SIGNATURE(jwt)

+## RabbitMQ

+  The implementation of **rabbitmq** was made using **docker**

+      docker run -d --hostname=mq --name mq -p 8080:15672 -p 5672:5672 rabbitmq:3-management

+After running docker image of rabbitmq you can go to **http://localhost:8080/**

+You can send **POST** requests to http://localhost:3000/apiv1/anuncios after being authenticated to post a new advert and start the queue to resize the image sent in the request.
+This resquest subscribes to a queue.

+To consume the task is required to run in the terminal

+    nodemon queue/consumer.js

 ## Test

     npm test (pending to create, the client specified not to do now)